Terminal Utilities

 [FATAL] Noooo!

-: Handle terminal state and does simple logging, input and output.LineBuffer
+• Terminal: Manages terminal state (raw/cooked mode) and provides simple logging, input reading, and output writing.

 Terminal Input